 The friendships that you keep can help ease the stress of other aspects of life.
 Friends can get you through a day of work and a lot of other stressful periods in life.
 They can help you navigate and process a future and previous relationship.
 And while friends are great to backboard against for ideas and life advice, if you need someone to talk to about your relationships, you can also seek professional help.

-When it comes to any relationship, the connection and bond grow with time.
-There is always that desire to get to know each other better or look for ways to bond more.
-Relationships of any kind go through different growth phases, whether it’s a friend or romantic partner.
+When it comes to any relationship, the connection and bond grows with time.
+There may always be that desire to get to know each other better or look for ways to bond more.
+Relationships of any kind go through different growth phases, whether it’s with a friend or people you consider to be more than friends.
 The people involved will not get to know everything about one another in one day.

 How To Get To Know Someone

 However, it is important to consider the person(s) you are having the conversation with, your gut feeling, the mood or tone of the conversation, and the goal.
-This way, you will know which questions to use per time and not ask the wrong questions to throw people off-guard or turn them off.
-Read on to learn more about deep questions to ask a guy or girl to get to know them better.
-You can learn more about this skill in online therapy.
+This way, you will know which questions to use in each scenario and not ask the wrong questions to throw people off-guard or turn them off.

 Close Friendships: Is There Anything Left To Ask?